How Do Female Swimmers Deal With Periods?

-You’re all set for a big swim competition, or maybe just your regular practice, when drip drip you feel it… and you haven’t gotten into the water yet.
-Your period is here to join the pool party.
+You’re all set for a big swim competition, or maybe just your regular practice, when drip drip you feel it… your period is here to join the pool party.
 So, do you call in sick and throw in the towel?
 Absolutely not!
-Swimming on your period is perfectly normal and completely fine.
-In fact, there are countless products from tampons to cups that’ll keep you swimming strong no matter what time of the month it is.
+You can swim on your period.
+While your flow does not stop in water, it can slow down

 Can I swim during my period?